golemfactory/golem-architecture/projects/ltg/development-plan.md

 ### Software Description

 Light Golem Provider will be used to provide computing power to clients.
-It will run WASM code and measure CPU time spend on computations.
+It will run WASM code and measure CPU time spent on computations.

 ### Project Artifacts